macyabbey/draft-scim-agent-extension/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# TODO - Your title
+# SCIM Agents and Agentic Applications Extension

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "SCIM Agents and Agentic Applications Extension".

 * [Editor's Copy](https://macyabbey.github.io/draft-scim-agent-extension/#go.draft-scim-agent-extension.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-scim-agent-extension)